jenkrame21/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+- It's a programming interface for html documents.

 2. What is an event?

+- It's an occurance where the user interacts with the website to cause the 'event' to occur.

 3. What is an event listener?

+- An event listener is the object that can take care of an event sent by an EventTarget object.

 4. Why would we convert a NodeList into an Array?

+- We want to convert a NodeList into an Array so we can have access to the data within it.

 5. What is a component?

+- They are reusable and independent blocks of code that can return html via a render function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.